Stainless Steel Rebar

 - We have accounts with both North American Stainless and Talley Metals.

-- We’ve been visited and approved for stainless steel rebar fabrication by The Ministry of Transportation, Ontario, Canada
+- We’ve been visited and/or approved for stainless steel rebar fabrication by The Ministry of Transportation, Ontario & Alberta, Canada; New York State; Vermont; Minnesota; Texas; California; Kentucky; The Illinois Tollway Authority; & Pennsylvania.

 - We have been fabricating stainless steel rebar since 2008 with projects from Hawaii to New England and throughout Canada to the South Eastern part of the US and Texas.

-- We are a 105 year old closely held company with 4th generation ownership
+- We are a 107 year old closely held company with 4th generation ownership.

 - We have actively pursued and served the concrete construction industry for thirty plus years with innovation and value added products.